simonjvardy/Aviation-Consultancy/README.md

 ### Features Implemented ###

-- Responsive mobile first design
+- Responsive mobile first design using a [Bootstrap](https://getbootstrap.com/) framework.
 - User friendly display
-- Navbar with easy navigation
+- A Navbar with easy navigation that collapses on mobile displays
-- CTAs encourage customers to make contact
+- CTAs to encourage customers to make contact
-- Contact Us page with a form to submit customer details
+- A Contact Us pop-up modal with a form to submit user details and a request
-- Embedded Google Maps to show the business location
+- Contact Us page with an embedded Google Maps to show the business location
 - Social media links
 - Bootstrap accordions to assist with readability of large amounts of text on mobile displays
 - Sitemap features for SEO enhancement